spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

 [block:html]
 {
-  "html": "<button class="collapsible">What is a launch configuration file?</button>\n<div>\n\n\nUse this file to list the settings of a deployment.
+  "html": "<button class=\"collapsible\">What is a launch configuration file?</button>\n<div>\n\n\nUse this file to list the settings of a deployment.
 These include: how big the SpatialOS game world is, which worker types SpatialOS must use in the deployment, which worker types can create and delete Actors, and your game template.
 You installed the Launcher in step 1, when you set up your dependencies and installed SpatialOS.\n\nYou can find out more about the launch configuration file in the [glossary]({{urlRoot}}/content/glossary#launch-configuration).\n\n</div>"
 }
 [/block]